create3000/x_ite/docs/_posts/components/Rendering/LineSet.md

 LineSet is a geometry node that can contain a Coordinate|CoordinateDouble node and optionally a Color|ColorRGBA node.

-The LineSet node belongs to the **Rendering** component and its default container field is *geometry.* It is available from X3D version 3.0 or later.
+The LineSet node belongs to the **Rendering** component and its default container field is *geometry.* It is available from X3D version 3.0 or higher.

 ## Hierarchy